Skin wrinkles and blemishes

 - Laser treatment is effective in eliminating many liver spots in one treatment.
 Laser treatment may be more effective than cryotherapy and may have fewer side effects.

 - Bleaching creams are widely available, but they are not as effective as a chemical peel.
-High concentrations of the bleaching ingredient can cause permanent loss of skin color.
+High concentrations of the bleaching ingredient can cause permanent loss of skin color and should be used carefully.

 There is no specific treatment for purpura.
 People with purpura should avoid trauma, including vigorous rubbing of the skin, which may damage the capillaries.
 Lotions that soften the skin may be helpful.
 Some doctors also recommend vitamin C, but its effectiveness is unproven.

 Seborrheic keratoses are common skin disorders in older adults.
 Their cause is unknown and unrelated to sun exposure.
+There is a genetic component to sebrorrheic keratoses.
 These skin growths usually appear on the head, neck, or trunk.
 They range in size from 0.2 to 3 cm (a little over an inch).
 They have clear borders and look like they are pasted on the skin.
 Their appearance can vary widely and are commonly mistaken for skin cancers.

 They can be: